sami-chaaban/starparser/README.md

 ---

-* Plot the proportion of particles in each class that belong to 200702 versus 200826 within the \_rlnMicrographName column.
+* Plot the proportion of particles in each class that belong to particles with the term 200702 versus those with the term 200826 in the \_rlnMicrographName column.

 ```
 starparser --i run_it025_data.star --class_proportion -c _rlnMicrographName -q 200702/200826